The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data: Painlev e-type asymptotics

 \section{Painlev\'e-type asymptotics}

 In this section, we study the Painlev\'e asymptotics in the transition region $\mathcal{D}$ (\ref{D}).
-In this case, the four stationary points $z_j, j=1,2,3,4$ defined by (\ref{z1234}) are real and close to $z=\pm1$ at least the speed of $t^{-1/3}$ as $t\to \infty$.
+In this case, the four stationary points $z_j, j=1,2,3,4$ defined by (\ref{z1234}) are real and close to $z=\pm1$ at least the velocity of $t^{-1/3}$ as $t\to \infty$.